 - During the series finale of Friends, TV Land aired counter-programming that consisted of... a group of young people watching the series finale of Friends.

-- For the last few years, every MTV network (including VH-1 and digital channels such as MTV Hits and VH-1 Classic) has switched to a black screen directing viewers to MTV during the Video Music Awards.
-The same networks used to air their lousiest programming during the awards show, like VH-1's the run-into-the-ground TV movie The Jacksons: An American Dream.
+- For the last few years, every MTV network (including VH-1 and digital channels such as MTV Hits and VH-1 Classic, and lately and oddly, CMT) has switched to a black screen directing viewers to MTV during the Video Music Awards, along with the Movie Awards.
+The same networks used to air their lousiest programming during the awards show, like ABC's run-into-the-ground TV movie The Jacksons: An American Dream.
 One year, MTV 2 showed a split-screen simulcast, with the official MTV feed in one corner and three other "behind-the-scenes" cameras in the other boxes.

 - The Miss Venezuela gala is the Venezuelan equivalent of the Super Bowl, and attracts a broad audience; the other channels know this, and either keep their usual schedule or play movies of the national and/or controversial variety.
 One year, the cast of a popular late show decided that the best way to compete would be simulcasting and MSTing the beauty contest to turn it into a Drinking Game.
 Some parts of the simulcast got higher ratings than the original contest.